 Students develop as global citizens through the exploration of different cultures in local, national, and international communities.
 Through these experiences, they gain an understanding of various groups in a global context and the role that each of us play in maintaining a just society.

 Approximately 25 incoming freshmen are chosen each year to participate in the Ozanam Scholars Program.
-The program includes an annual, renewable scholarship of up to $10,000.
+The program includes an annual, renewable scholarship of $10,000.

 During their four years, students must: